timkmecl/chatgpt-vscode/README.md

 To use this extension, install it from the VSCode marketplace or download and install `.vsix` file from Releases.

-1. After the installation is complete, you will need to add your ChatGPT session token to the extension settings in VSCode.
+1. After the installation is complete, you will need to add your ChatGPT tokens to the extension settings in VSCode.
 To do this, open the `Settings` panel by going to the `Code` menu and selecting `Preferences`, then `Settings`.
 2. In the search bar, type `ChatGPT` to filter the settings list.
-3. In the ChatGPT section, enter your session token in the `SESSION_TOKEN` field.
+3. In the ChatGPT section, enter your session tokens in the top three field

 After completing these steps, the extension should be ready to use.

+There were som

-### Obtaining the session token
+### Obtaining the three tokens

-To use this extension, you will need to authenticate with a valid session token from ChatGPT.
+To use this extension, you will need to authenticate with valid token sfrom ChatGPT.
 To get a session token:

 1. Go to https://chat.openai.com/chat and log in or sign up.
 2. Open the developer tools in your browser.
 3. Go to the `Application` tab and open the `Cookies` section.
-4. Copy the value for `__Secure-next-auth.session-token` and save it.
+4. Copy the value for `__Secure-next-auth.session-token` and paste it into the `Session Token` field in the extension settings, and the value for `cf_clearance` into the `Clearance Token` field.

-Once you have obtained a session token, you can configure the extension to use it as described in the previous section.
+6. Go to the `Network` tab and select any request.
+7. Copy the value for `user-agent` from the `Request Headers` and paste it into the `User Agent` field in the extension settings.

+#### Update December 12, 2022

+Yesterday, OpenAI added additional Cloudflare protections that make it more difficult to access the unofficial API.
+That's why you now need to set three different parameters instead of just the `Session Token`.
+There are also several **limitations** now (copied from [chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api)):
+- Cloudflare `cf_clearance` **tokens expire after 2 hours**, so right now we recommend that you refresh your `cf_clearance` token every ~45 minutes or so.
+- Your `user-agent` and `IP address` **must match** from the real browser window you're logged in with to the one you're using for `ChatGPTAPI`.
+- You must use `node >= 18`.
+- You should not be using this account while the bot is using it, because that browser window may refresh one of your tokens and invalidate the bot's session.

 ## Using the Extension